kireeti-kunam/Google-Analytics-Customer-Revenue-Prediction/README.md

 ## Authors:
  - kireeti kunam

+## Blog:
+ - In this blog I explanied in detailed about this project.
+Please visit for more details: https://medium.com/analytics-vidhya/google-analytics-customer-revenue-prediction-e41da071d942

 ## Acknowledgments:
 Thanks to winners solution.
 We referred that to implement it in python -